2ndSightLab/ai-tracker/mistake-tracker.md

 The mistake tracker is a new part of the project added a few months in.
 This is not super scientific as it is hard to quantify.
 I'm just telling the model to increment the mistakes it's making +1 if it starts making a bunch of mistakes.
 This is not every mistakes mostly only when I start getting annoyed. :-D The mistakes are largely worded by the AI agent and sometimes it does not capture the correct mistake but I don't always fix that because I just want to get stuff done.
 It generally captures a valid mistake but not the one I actually wanted it to log.
 So these are all valid just some are missing I didn't bother to fix to the correct mistake.
 I don't care about typooooos this is just a fast as possible log.
 Trying to get things done.
 Note missing days/times may be because the model deleted the data or because I took some time off.
 In some cases I have to work on other things...

+# 2026-07-11

+What?
+Nothing on my end is slow right now — the last few turns ran in 7–12s total.
+The big numbers you may have seen were "overhead" (~107s, ~123s on two earlier turns), which is the gap between the system-injected timestamp and when my first date command ran — that's wait/queue time before I start, not my processing.
+My actual work per turn has been fast.
+This turn: 3s overhead, and no tool work needed.

 # 2926-07-09

 Opuse 4.8 unusable.
 Crawling.
 Trying to add access to stuff it doesn't need in a script to read stuff unneccessarily.
 Can't create a project menu in my project management code when it just did the exact same thing in the file it just created.
 Many mamy many rounds.
 Something is very wrong.
 So i put a note on X and as I'm updating it to add more details...Opus 4.8 is not available right now...